cbolz/ansible-labs-summit2020/ansible-tower-advanced/5-tower-cluster-jobs/README.md

 group executed.
 Clicking **TOTAL JOBS** for an instance leads to a detailed job list.

-## But I just want to know on which Instance my Job Run!
+## But I just want to know on which Instance my Job Ran!

-But it would still be nice to see where a job run (not the other way round) and to get an idea how jobs are distributed to the available instances.
+But it would still be nice to see where a job ran (not the other way round) and to get an idea how jobs are distributed to the available instances.
 For this we can utilize the API: